 Safeguarding Adults Procedure

-The Online Pan-Lancashire Multi Agency Safeguarding Adult Procedures can be found here.
+The Online Pan-Lancashire Multi Agency Safeguarding Adult Procedures can be found here (click on adults).

 The No Secrets (DH 2000) guidance sets out the standards for the NHS for multi agency working to safeguard adults who are or may be at risk.
 The Local Authority is the Lead agency and other agencies such as health, police and housing all have responsibilities with regard to safeguarding adults at risk.
 More recently The Department of Health published guidance on: Safeguarding Adults: the Role of NHS Commissioners (2011)